Anirudha152/pyiris-api/README.md

 Note: Shortcuts exist when loading modules by their IDs in bulk.
 This is a guide to format `component_str` and `encoder_str`.
 To load multiple components use "-" between the ID ranges of the components to load them.
 To load separate ID elements use "," to denote separate elements.
 Ranges can also be nested as elements.
 When loading components the final ID's will be formatted in order and stripped of duplicates, when loading encoders ID's of encoders remain in the order they originally were in duplicates remain since encoders can be stacked.
 #### `load_component(component_str)`
-This command loads components which will eventually be loaded onto the deployable scout
+This command loads components which will eventually be loaded onto the deployable scout.
+(If `component_str` is `"all"`, all components will be loaded)
 ```py
 output = p.generate.load_component("3-7")
 print(output) # {'status': 'ok', 'message': 'Loaded components successfully', 'data': {'loaded_components': OrderedDict([('base', 'windows/bases/reverse_tcp_base'), ('3', 'windows/control/browser'), ('4', 'windows/control/check_admin'), ('5', 'windows/control/chrome_password_dump'), ('6', 'windows/control/clip_logger'), ('7', 'windows/control/download_file')])}}